guilleng/c-programming-a-modern-approach-solutions/chapter04/exercises/07/README.md

 # Chapter 04 - Exercise 07

 The algorithm for computing the UPC check digit ends with the following steps:

 Subtract 1 from the total.
 Compute the remainder when the adjusted total is divided by 10.
-Substract the remaninder from 9.
+Subtract the remaninder from 9.

 It's tempting to try to simplify the algorithm by using these steps instead:
 Compute the remainder when the total is divided by 10.
-Substract the remainder from 10.
+Subtract the remainder from 10.

 Why doesn't this techninque work?

 ---

 The original algorithm's statement is: `9 - ((total -1) % 10)`

 The simplified statement has the form: `10 - ((total / 10) % 10)`

 If `total` is `20`, then the original expression yields `0` while the simplified statement yields a check digit of `10`.

 Therefore the statements do not produce the same output given the same input (They are are not equal).